tamaralmogy/Gmail-AI-helper/README.md

 ### Categorization and Prioritization

-- Sends a follow-up prwe
+- Sends a follow-up prompt for Categorization and Prioritization.

 ---